 What are Fat Tail Risks?

-Recent history has shown that unpredictable events happen in the markets on a regular basis.
-And those markets, such as the one following the outbreak of Covid-19 in early 2020, exhibit much “fatter” tails.
+Unpredictable events are ironically predictable, and happen in the markets on a regular basis.
+And those markets, such as the one following the onset of the pandemic in early 2020, exhibit much “fatter” tails.
 Another period characterized by having an extremely fat tail was the 2008 Financial Crisis.

 Tail Risk Strategy